Roche: History

 On 26 March 2009, Roche acquired Genentech for $46.8 billion.
 On 12 March 2009, Roche agreed to fully acquire Genentech, in which it had held a majority stake since 1990, after eight months of negotiations.
-As a result of the Genentech acquisition, Roche moved its Palo Alto based research facilities to their campus that straddles the border between Clifton, New Jersey and Nutley, New Jersey while Roche's United States headquarters, located on the New Jersey site since 1929, was moved to Genentech's facility in South San Francisco.
+As a result of the Genentech acquisition, Roche moved its Palo Alto–based research facilities to their campus that straddles the border between Clifton, New Jersey and Nutley, New Jersey while Roche's United States headquarters, located on the New Jersey site since 1929, was moved to Genentech's facility in South San Francisco.
 Genentech became a wholly owned subsidiary group of Roche on 25 March 2009.
 Roche began vacating the NJ site in 2012, and sold it off in 2016.

 Roche acquired Medingo Ltd. in April 2010, for $160 million and BioImagene, Inc. in August for $100 million.

 In 2011, the company received the International Society for Pharmaceutical Engineering Facility of the Year Award for Process Innovation for Roche's "MyDose" Clinical Supply project.
 In March 2011, Roche acquired PVT Probenverteiltechnik GmbH for up to €85 million.
 In July 2010, Roche acquired mtm laboratories AG for up to 190 million EUR.
-On October, Roche acquired Anadys Pharmaceuticals, Inc. for $230 million.
+In October, Roche acquired Anadys Pharmaceuticals, Inc. for $230 million.
 In December, Roche announced it would acquire Munich-based Verum Diagnostica GmbH, gaining entry to the fastest-growing field in the coagulation diagnostics market.

 On 26 June 2012, Roche announced the closure of the Nutley/Clifton campus, which was completed in 2013.
 The property is in the process of remediation.

 In July 2013, Roche Diagnostics acquired blood diagnostics company Constitution Medical Inc. for $220 million.
 Later, in September, Genentech announced it would acquire Arrayit Corporation.

 On 7 April 2014, Roche announced its intention to acquire IQuum for up to $450 million, as well as the rights to an experimental drug (ORY-1001) from Spanish company Oryzon Genomics for $21 million and up to $500 million in milestone payments.
 On 2 June, Roche announced its intention to acquire Genia Technologies Inc. for up to $350 million.
 In August 2014, the company agreed to purchase Californian-based pharmaceutical firm InterMune for $8.3 billion, at $74 a share this represents a 38% premium over the final share closing price, as well as Santaris Pharma A/S for $450 million.
 In December 2014, the company acquired next-generation sequencing processing company Bina Technologies for an undisclosed sum and Dutalys GmbH a developer of next-generation anti-bodies.